-Unlike reserves, however, there is no requirement in the RBC instructions to calculate the Total Asset Requirement gross of reinsurance.
+There is no requirement in the RBC instructions to calculate the Total Asset Requirement gross of reinsurance.

-Q10.3 How does the actuary incorporate hedging credit into the model when reinsurance is present?
+Q10.2 How does the actuary incorporate hedging credit into the model when reinsurance is present?

-A: The Modeling of Hedges guidance in both VACARVM and VA RBC indicates that, provided the company is following a Clearly Defined Hedging Strategy, the model should "take into account the appropriate costs and benefits of hedge positions expected to be held in the future through the execution of that strategy."
+A: The Modeling of Hedges guidance in Appendix 10 of VA RBC indicates that, provided the company is following a Clearly Defined Hedging Strategy, the model should "take into account the appropriate costs and benefits of hedge positions expected to be held in the future through the execution of that strategy."